Commitment to protecting your personal data

 All third parties must comply with:

-For international patients, we apply additional protections recognizing medical tourism particularities
+For international patients, we apply additional protections recognizing the particularities of medical tourism

 - Detailed explanation of data processing